OnAnOpenField/media-management/README.md

 Variety of scripts to manage video files and their attributes.

-These scripts utilize the [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) commandline utility, included in the [MKVToolNix](https://mkvtoolnix.download/) toolset, to analyze videos, as well as [Subliminal's](https://subliminal.readthedocs.io/en/latest/) commandline component to download subtitles.
+These scripts utilize the [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) commandline utility, included in the [MKVToolNix](https://mkvtoolnix.download/) toolset, to analyze videos.

 ## Install instructions
 Download from the release page and run the setup batch file as administrator, then clone or download this repo.